 Tim Jackson is Professor of Sustainable Development at the University of Surrey.
 Tim’s current role at Surrey is Director of the ESRC Centre for the Understanding of Sustainable Prosperity (CUSP).
 CUSP is a multi-disciplinary research centre which aims to understand the economic, social and political dimensions of sustainable prosperity.
 Tim has been at the forefront of international debates on sustainability for almost three decades and has worked closely with the UK Government, the United Nations, the European Commission, numerous NGOs, private companies and foundations to bring economic and social science research into sustainability.
 From 2004 to 2011, Tim was Economics Commissioner on the UK Sustainable Development Commission (SDC), where he led the Commission’s work on redefining prosperity.
 His work for the SDC culminated in the publication of his groundbreaking book Prosperity without Growth which has subsequently been translated into 17 foreign languages.
 A substantially revised second edition has been published recently.

-Vice Chair and Chair of Public Affairs, National Federation of Women's Institutes
+Vice Chair, National Federation of Women’s Institutes

 Ann and her husband run a Beef and Sheep farm and a property letting business in the foothills of the Cambrian mountains in Llanddewi Brefi with their two sons.
 Ann was brought up on a diary farm in Carmarthenshire, was an active member of the Young Farmers movement.
 She moved to Ceredigion and immediately joined Llanddewi Brefi Wi.
 Ann has been a very active member of the WI at local, federation and National level.
 She was Chairman of Ceredigion federation from 2010 to 2013.
 Wales Chairman from 2013 to 2017, National Vice Chairman 2016 to date and National Public Affairs Chairman 2017 to date.
 Ann has been an Eco Team leader for the WI and named on the first Green list awarded by the Welsh Assembly.
 Ann plays an active role in her community having been a Chairman and secretary of Llanddewi Show, community councilor and school governor.